Hospitality & Tourism Management Diploma Program

 Explain the hotel/resort front and back of house departments and their roles.

-Graduates of the Hospitality & Tourism Management diploma are prepared for supervisory and coordination roles across the full breadth of the hospitality and tourism industry.
+Graduates of the hospitality & tourism management diploma are prepared for supervisory and coordination roles across the full breadth of the hospitality and tourism industry.
 Career opportunities include:

 • Front Desk Supervisor